-Clozapine is indicated for the management of severely ill schizophrenic patients who fail to respond adequately to standard drug treatment for schizophrenia.
+Clozapine tablets USP are indicated for the management of severely ill schizophrenic patients who fail to respond adequately to standard drug treatment for schizophrenia.
 Because of the significant risk of agranulocytosis and seizure associated with its use, Clozapine should be used only in patients who have failed to respond adequately to treatment with appropriate courses of standard drug treatments for schizophrenia, either because of insufficient effectiveness or the inability to achieve an effective dose due to intolerable adverse effects from those drugs (see WARNINGS).

 Because of the significant risk of agranulocytosis and seizure, events which both present a continuing risk over time, the extended treatment of patients failing to show an acceptable level of clinical response should ordinarily be avoided.
 In addition, the need for continuing treatment in patients exhibiting beneficial clinical responses should be periodically re-evaluated.